 In this short essay, Gritman Lay Chaplain Rodney Frey offers his experiences while serving a dying patient and his family, and reflects on what he shares with the other Gritman chaplains, as well as what he uniquely brings to the care of those in need.

 If you are looking for a way to get involved, becoming a community volunteer at Gritman is the perfect opportunity.
-Community volunteers represent members of our local or surrounding communities who are 18 years of age and older, looking to volunteer five hours or more per month in various departments.
-If interested, you will also have the opportunity to help at Gritman Medical Center events and Gritman Foundation events.Join Us
+Members of Latah County and our surrounding communities who have an interest in or experience in medicine and wish to volunteer five hours or more per month in various departments.
+There is a minimum one-year commitment.Join Us